How we clean and restore stone floors

-Where required we fix loose tiles and replace any cracked tiles prior to cleaning with spare tiles that you have kept or that we have sourced, and re-grout the tiled floor.
+Where required we fix loose tiles and replace any cracked tiles prior to cleaning.
+This can be done with spare tiles that you have kept or that we have sourced.
+We then re-grout the tiled floor.
 Once dried we can start cleaning works.

 The floor is deep cleaned to remove dirt and previous seals and coatings.
 This is done with specialised stripping and cleaning products, heavy duty scrubbing machines and pressurised cleaning tools linked to our van-mounted hot water extraction machine.
 The tools are skirted and enclosed to prevent any splashes.
 All the waste slurry and water is removed into the van’s waste tank.